2019. The ‘Ofsted School Inspection Handbook’:

 ”The texts and books children are asked to read independently should be fully decodable for them at every stage of the programme.
 This means they must be composed almost entirely of words made up of grapheme-phoneme correspondences that a child has learned up to that point.
 The only exceptions should be a small number of common exception words that the child has learned as part of the programme up to that point.
 In the early stages, even these should be kept to a minimum.
 Practising with such decodable texts will help to make sure children experience success and learn to rely on phonic strategies”

 Please note, it’s a myth that classrooms that teach using high quality phonics exclude so-called real books; phonics for decoding is taught discretely as part of a broad and balanced, language-rich curriculum.
-Beginning readers, in classrooms where high quality phonics is taught, will have plenty of access to real books (fiction and non-fiction).
-When doing shared reading of a ‘real’ book, the teacher (or parent if it is a home book) takes responsibility for reading any as yet untaught GPCs or words with tricky spellings so no multi-cueing (guessing) or whole word memorisation is necessary.
+Beginning readers, in classrooms where high quality phonics is taught, will have plenty of access to real books, both fiction and non-fiction.
+When doing a shared reading of a ‘real’ book, the teacher (or parent if it is a home book) takes responsibility for reading any as yet untaught GPCs or words with tricky spellings so no multi-cueing (guessing) or whole word memorisation is necessary.

 ”Send home four books a week, 2 decodables (one on current unit and one for revision) and 2 books for parents to read to them.
 Therefore home practise is supporting both strands of the reading rope (decoding + comprehension)”